 Are Oreos Vegan?This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 Oreos are one of those iconic cookies we remember from our childhood!
 Since Oreo first came out with their original cookie, they have expanded the brand to include numerous flavors and fillings.
 But, with all the changes that have been made, you may be wondering, are Oreos vegan?
 The short answer is: while they don’t contain any obvious animal products, they are still, technically, not vegan.
 In this post, I’ll review this iconic cookie, along with the ingredient list and company claims, so that you can make an informed decision the next time you reach for your favorite cookie!

 For as long as I can remember, classic Oreos have been a staple of childhood!
 That creamy middle sandwiched between dark chocolate cookies, I can still visualize the commercials of a little boy and his grandfather dipping their cookies in milk on the kitchen counter.

 It has always been one of my husband’s favorites!
 Oreos have snuck their way into other treats and snacks, like cookies and cream ice cream, popsicles, pie crusts, and so much more!

 They are a versatile cookie, and always delicious.
 However, if you are following a vegan or vegetarian diet, you may be wondering if this famous chocolate sandwich cookie is, in fact, vegan.

 Oreos are a sandwich cookie that consists of two circular chocolate biscuits filled with a vanilla cream center.
 They were first introduced into the market in 1912, and have since become one of the most popular cookies / American cookie brands.
 They are made and produced by Nabisco and are widely available in over 100 different countries.